b-mahadevan/restaurant-rating-analysis/README.md

 ### Task 3: Visual Insights
 - Histogram and bar plots of ratings
-- Compare average ratings by city and cuisine
+- Compare average ratings by city
 - Visualize correlations between features and the target

 ---